 In general, a Federal Circuit appeal will take several months.
 In many cases, waiting for a resolution can take 8 to 12 months.
 The wait may also take beyond 12 months, depending on where you submitted your appeal.
 This is why it’s important to file immediately.
 An appeal extends your stay in the United States, even after a deportation order.

 You may be worried about deportation while waiting for the Federal Circuit’s decision.
 For this reason, it’s vital to request a stay of removal.
 This way, you can remain in the United States until the Federal Circuit decides what to do with your case.

 Keep in mind that your stay of removal may be rejected.
 You may face deportation, even before the Federal Circuit’s decision.
 Immigration officials may send you back to your country of origin.

 Before Appealing To The Federal Circuit

-If your appeal to the Federal Court isunsuccessful, you may want to talk to your attorney about whether it’s worthappealing to the Supreme Court or accepting your deportation order.
-As it ispossible to appeal to the Supreme Court, especially if you’re looking to claimaslyum in the US.
+If your appeal to the Federal Court is unsuccessful, you may want to talk to your attorney about whether it’s worth appealing to the Supreme Court.
+While it’s still possible to file further, the Supreme Court only overturns those with extraordinary cases for the most part.

 It helps to work with an immigration lawyer.
 They can assist you with your request to stay in the United States.
 An immigration attorney will also examine your case carefully before proceeding to the Federal Circuit Court of Appeals.